baobab-tech/.github/profile/README.md

 ## 🔧 Our Technical Approach
 We dive deep beyond buzzword solutions and surface-level AI implementations.
 Our team understands the underlying mechanics of modern AI systems and builds tailored workflows that maximize impact with minimal resources:

-**Frugal AI Engineering** - We build cost-effective RAG systems, optimized LLM workflows, and efficient data pipelines that deliver results without breaking budgets.
+**Frugal AI Engineering** - We build cost-effective (agentic) RAG systems, optimized LLM workflows, and efficient data pipelines that deliver results without breaking budgets.

 **Custom Agentic Workflows** - We design multi-step AI systems that automate complex decision-making processes, from document analysis to strategic planning.